TheMaverickProgrammer/Swoosh/README.md

 Adding the mini library into your SFML application is very simple.
 See [Example.cpp](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/Swoosh/Example.cpp)

 ## Get Jump Started
 See the [demo project](https://github.com/TheMaverickProgrammer/Swoosh/tree/master/ExampleDemo/Swoosh) for examples on how to use.
-You can also copy the segues in the source folder and use them directly into your games.
+You can also [copy the segues](https://github.com/TheMaverickProgrammer/Swoosh/tree/master/ExampleDemo/Swoosh/DemoSegues) in the source folder and use them immediately into your games with no extra configuration.

 Read more on the [wiki](https://github.com/TheMaverickProgrammer/Swoosh/wiki/Namespaces).